wokaikaixinxin/Eagle_o2_vg/README.md

 <div align="center">

-#  Oriented Object Visual Grounding in Remote Sensing Images
+# A Unified Framework and Dataset for Oriented Object Visual Grounding in Remote Sensing -- O2-VG-VLM

 </div>